mert-cemri/autoevolve/custom_search/README.md

 - All runs with the same `num_eval_problems` will evaluate on the exact same problems
 - This ensures fair comparison across different search strategies

-**Important GPT-5 API Notes**:
+**API Compatibility**:
-- GPT-5 uses `max_completion_tokens` instead of the older `max_tokens` parameter
+- The code automatically handles different API parameters for different models
-- GPT-5 only supports `temperature=1` (default).
-Custom temperature values are automatically ignored for GPT-5
+- GPT-5, GPT-5-mini, GPT-4, etc. all work seamlessly
-- The code automatically handles these API differences - no changes needed to the config files
+- No manual configuration needed - just specify the model name

 ## Output